Duality between atomic configurations and Bloch states in twistronic materials: Methods

+The tight-binding modeling makes it feasible to investigate the electronic features in twisted 2D materials in two different ways.
+First, by calculating the band structure through diagonalization of twisted supercell Hamiltonians.
+Second, by calculating the local density of states (LDoS) of aperiodic systems by computing local spectral properties at the center of large finite regions with the kernel polynomial method (KPM) \cite{Weisse2006a, Carr2017}.
+For the latter method, we used circular disks of diameter of $80$ nm for TMDCs and of $200$ nm for graphene, with both geometries containing millions of atomic orbitals.

-We also introduce in Fig. \ref{fig:1_orbital_bands} an important concept for exploring the physics, namely we display the LDoS for atomic structures chosen along lines in configuration space which connect high symmetry stackings in the bilayer at $\theta = 0^\circ$ twist.
+In Fig. \ref{fig:ldos_intro} we introduce an important concept for exploring the physics, namely displaying the LDoS for atomic structures chosen along lines in configuration space which connect the high symmetry stackings of the bilayer.
 This is analogous to displaying band-structures in reciprocal (momentum) space along lines connecting high-symmetry points in the Brillouin Zone (BZ).
-The symmetry points of the local stacking in our example are labeled $\gamma$, $\mu$, $\kappa$, and $\kappa'$, in direct analogy to the common labels for the symmetry points in the hexagonal BZ of MoSe$_2$ and other 2D materials with a 2D hexagonal Bravais lattice, which are commonly labeled $\Gamma$, $M$, $K$, and $K'$.
-Throughout this paper, we use Latin characters to represent features in the familiar picture of Bloch states and Greek characters for the analogous features in the dual picture based on the configuration (real)space.
+The Wigner-Sietz cell of the moir\'e supercell is outlined in Fig. \ref{fig:ldos_intro}a, with insets showing the local atomic configuration at selected points.
+The LDoS results displayed in Fig. \ref{fig:ldos_intro}b-g) are not generated by looking at different atoms in the same structure.
+Each configuration is calculated independently of all the others by uniformly shifting the top layer relative to the bottom one.